 Best Light: Miller Lite Lager Beer

 Many beer drinkers cut their teeth on light lagers bought in bulk and consumed good and cold.
 I spent my college years crushing Natural Light and Busch Light, a beer that still holds a soft spot in my stomach and heart.

 If you’re unable to find I.C.
 Light, instead snag the always dependable Miller Lite.
-A touch of crystal malt lends the beer its rich golden color, while hops from the Pacific Northwest and Czech Republic impart more flavor and aroma than you’d expect from a 96-calorie beer.
+A touch of crystal malt lends the beer its rich golden color, while hops from the Pacific Northwest impart more flavor and aroma than you’d expect from a 96-calorie beer.